-Striking propaganda poster designed by the British graphic artist and illustrator, Patrick Keely in 1944, seemingly a commission by the Dutch government in exile in London, targeted at the peoples of German-occupied Holland and of the Japanese occupied territories of the former Dutch East Indies.
+This striking propaganda poster was designed by the British graphic artist and illustrator, Patrick Keely in 1944, seemingly as a commission from the Dutch government in exile in London.
+It was targeted at the peoples of German-occupied Holland and of the Japanese occupied territories of the former Dutch East Indies.
 The latter were regarded by the Dutch as almost their second homeland, with their deeply rooted colonial links & closely intertwined common heritage dating back to the early 17th Century.
 The poster was printed by the London firm of James Haworth & Brothers.

 Revisiting the symbolic entangling Russian octopus vividly portrayed in the late 19th Century satirical maps of Fred W Rose [1849-1915], and the equally threatening Prussian Octopus depicted by French propaganda artist, Maurice Neumont during the First World War, Keely presents an updated vision of dark & malevolent menace.
 It was, however, an image that actually ran counter the prevailing mood of the time , as the Japanese faced an increasingly fragile military situation in South East Asia & the Pacific, with American forces progressively retaking many of the territories that had initially been overrun by the Japanese in late 1941 and early 1942, and inflicting increasingly heavy naval and military losses upon them.
 By the middle of 1944, the Americans had reached the strategically important and symbolically highly significant Japanese island outpost of Okinawa, just 650 kms south of mainland Japan.